 Program Aides in Learning (PALs) Grades 6 – 9

 This is a 2-week training program in outdoor play and guiding younger campers, service-learning, and teambuidling to strengthen communication, self-confidence and leadership skills is in addition to enjoying traditional camp activities.

 Camp activities may include swimming, outdoor skills, archery, singing, games, arts and crafts, nature, magic, story telling, hiking, cookouts and more.
 Program varies with each age group.

 PAL B July 20-24 AND July 27-July 31

 Counselor Assistants & Camper Buddies

 Graduate PALs and teens in at least 10th grade may apply to volunteer as Counselor Assistants and Camper Buddies during Camp Dart-Lo Day Camp.
 They get hands-on experience leading young campers or working as a companion to a camper with special needs.

-Camp Sweyolakan’s Counselor-in-Training Program prepares young people entering Grades 11 or 12to serve in leadership roles in Camp Fire camps.
+Camp Sweyolakan’s Youth Leadership Program prepares young people entering Grades 11 or 12 to serve in leadership roles in Camp Fire camps.
 These opportunities provide significant personal and early professional development for these young people.

 Camp Fire Inland Northwest is currently working toward establishing Teens In Action and a Youth Advisory Council to ensure youth voice is heard in local program planning and decision making.
-If you’re interested in this opportunity, contact Colleen at 509-747- 6191.
+If you’re interested in this opportunity, contact our office at 509-747- 6191.